prerender/prerender/README.md

 Google, Facebook, Twitter, Yahoo, and Bing are constantly trying to view your website... but they don't execute javascript.
 That's why we built Prerender.
 Prerender is perfect for AngularJS SEO, BackboneJS SEO, EmberJS SEO, and any other javascript framework.

-Behind the scenes, Prerender is a node server from [prerender.io](http://prerender.io) that uses phantomjs to create static HTML out of a javascript page.
-We host this as a service at [prerender.io](http://prerender.io) but we also open sourced it because we believe basic SEO is a right, not a privilege!
+Behind the scenes, Prerender is a node server from [prerender.io](https://prerender.io) that uses headless Chrome to create static HTML out of a javascript page.
+We host this as a service at [prerender.io](https://prerender.io) but we also open sourced it because we believe basic SEO is a right, not a privilege!

 It should be used in conjunction with [these middleware libraries](#middleware) to serve the prerendered HTML to crawlers for SEO.
 Get started in two lines of code using [Rails](https://github.com/prerender/prerender_rails) or [Node](https://github.com/prerender/prerender-node).